 - Targeted, personalized, multi-channel, well-orchestrated campaigns and customer experiences.

-integrated technology, data, process, and analytics.
+- Strategic, expertly-implemented-and-integrated technology, data, process, and analytics.

 Those 4 things I just listed above are DIFFICULT TO DO — especially at first.
 They’re even more difficult to do in a company with shifting priorities, strategic pivots, executive turnover, flat-or-shrinking budgets, and less-than-stellar internal alignment.